How to Install PostgreSQL 14 on Fedora 44

 Manage PostgreSQL 14 on Fedora

 PGDG packages use a versioned systemd unit and the standard postgres operating-system account.
-These are the commands you will use most often after the install.
+Use these commands for routine service work after the install.

 Connect to PostgreSQL as the postgres user